-Through urban computing and analytics, a lot of effort is being directed towards producing a Digital City, were most of its components can be sensed, analysed, predicted and thus induced (Batty et al, 2012).
+Through urban computing and analytics, a lot of effort and capital is being directed towards producing a Digital City, where most of its components can be sensed, analysed, predicted and thus induced (Batty et al, 2012).
 For cultural and societal information this is a more nuanced and complex process.